 Dental implants are the most comfortable and permanent solution for restoring missing or failing teeth.
 They form a strong foundation for your replacement teeth and keep the jaw healthy and strong by stimulating the bone in your jaw just like natural teeth.
 Implants can support individual replacement teeth or secure specialized dentures to replace multiple teeth or even an entire arch of teeth.
 Unlike bridges, no healthy teeth are damaged to secure the restoration, and implants can last a lifetime if proper care is taken.
 Implant-supported replacement teeth are an extremely lifelike, stable, and comfortable solution for almost any patient.

 We perform dental implant placement in our office.
 Read our page on Dental Implants to learn more.

-Why should I choose Teeth-In-An-Hour?
+Why should I choose Teeth-in-a-Day?

 This dental implant-based surgery is a favorite for many reasons:

 - Less post-surgical discomfort, swelling, and a reduced healing time

 - Fully functional new teeth in one procedure

 - Prevents bone loss and preserves your oral health

 Teeth-in-a-Day offers a full-arch of new teeth that are custom designed for your mouth and will look and function just like natural teeth.
 In most cases, you will receive a temporary set of teeth the day of your procedure, and while you heal, your final set will be customized by your restorative dentist.